Safer Business in Swan

 • 1800 333 000 to report anonymously to Crime Stoppers

-• 0403 277 478 (SMSAssist) – SMSAssist is a text messaging service for people who are deaf, hard of hearing or speech impaired, which can be used for contacting the WA Police Force and Requesting assistance.
+• 0403 277 478 (SMSAssist) – SMSAssist is a text messaging service for people who are hard of hearing or speech impaired, which can be used for contacting the WA Police Force and Requesting assistance.

 Snap, Send, Solve app open on a smart phone